-- Anyone Can Die: Ultron finally dies... for now.
+- Anyone Can Die: Ultron finally dies... until the "Rage of Ultron".
 The others are double subverted, as they do die, but in alternate universes that don't make a huge difference in the grand scheme of things.

 - A.I.
 Is a Crapshoot: Ultron takes over the world.

 - Close Enough Timeline: The timeline generated at the end of the story.
 It's basically the same, but with a small detail that leads to a happy ending.